 Uptown Jungle in Peoria, Mesa and Chandler have a separate area for ages 5 and under which allows little ones to safely explore while older siblings are also entertained with climbing walls, slides and more.

-Local malls in Paradise Valley, Chandler, Mesa and Gilbert (maybe others! check the main website) all offer a 45 minute kids program with songs, stories and a craft.
+Several local malls offer a 45 minute kids program with songs, stories and a craft.
 We started taking our daughter here at 6 months; very engaging and fun, and you can’t beat free.